thepoly/pipeline/README.md

 #### Docker

 Pipeline can also be run in its production configuration with Docker.
-It requires two containers: one for running the Django project with gunicorn, and another to put nginx in front of it and additionally serve static files.
+It requires three containers: one for running the Django project with gunicorn, another to put nginx in front of it and additionally serve static files, and finally a Postgres container.

 ```docker-compose up```